vitessio/website/content/en/docs/overview/scalability-philosophy.md

 If there are read-only code paths that can tolerate slightly stale data, the queries should be sent to REPLICA tablets for OLTP, and RDONLY tablets for OLAP workloads.
 This allows you to scale your read traffic more easily, and gives you the ability to distribute them geographically.

-This trade-off allows for better throughput at the expense of stale or possible inconsistent reads, since the reads may be lagging behind the master, as data changes (and possibly with varying lag on different shards).
+This trade-off allows for better throughput at the expense of stale or possibly inconsistent reads, since the reads may be lagging behind the master, as data changes (and possibly with varying lag on different shards).
 To mitigate this, VTGate servers are capable of monitoring replica lag and can be configured to avoid serving data from instances that are lagging beyond X seconds.

-For true snapshot, the queries must be sent to the master within a transaction.
+For a true snapshot, queries must be sent to the master within a transaction.
 For read-after-write consistency, reading from the master without a transaction is sufficient.

 To summarize, these are the various levels of consistency supported:

-* `REPLICA/RDONLY` read: Servers be scaled geographically.
+* `REPLICA/RDONLY` read: Servers can be scaled geographically.
 Local reads are fast, but can be stale depending on replica lag.
 * `MASTER` read: There is only one worldwide master per shard.
 Reads coming from remote locations will be subject to network latency and reliability, but the data will be up-to-date (read-after-write consistency).
 The isolation level is `READ_COMMITTED`.
 * `MASTER` transactions: These exhibit the same properties as MASTER reads.
 However, you get REPEATABLE_READ consistency and ACID writes for a single shard.
 Support is underway for cross-shard Atomic transactions.